Skip to main content

 Nutrition for the Tactical Athlete with boots and stars to the left - logo design

 Tactical athletes are military personnel, police, firefighters and first responders.
-The Defense Department, alone, has over 2 million active duty and reserve component members who are all considered tactical athletes.
+The War Department, alone, has over 2 million active duty and reserve component members who are all considered tactical athletes.
 These professionals have unique health and nutritional needs.
-This series will explore the unique social drivers of health for this population and how the DOD meets their nutrition needs in the environments in which they serve.
-Attend the webinars in this series to develop your skill set for supporting the nutrition needs of tactical athletes.
+This series will explore the unique social drivers of health for this population and how the DOW meets their nutrition needs in the environments in which they serve.
+Develop your skill set for supporting the nutrition needs of tactical athletes.

 Dietary Supplements, Energy Drinks, and Operation Supplement Safety